papinet/papiNet-API/2.0.0/purchase-order.md

 #### Interaction 3 of Scenario D (Update the Purchase Order)

-The autenticated _customer_ sends an API request to the _supplier_ in order to request a quantity change:
+The authenticated _customer_ sends an API request to the _supplier_ in order to request a quantity change:

 ```text
 curl --request PATCH \